twicecoder10/nxxus/README.md

-  # NXXM V3
+  # NXXIM - Unify Every Diagnostic System

-  This is a code bundle for NXXM V3.
+  This is a code bundle for NXXIM.
 The original project is available at https://www.figma.com/design/9kOLVoOaDcP8QGAer1frb1/NXXM-V3.

   ## Running the code